Getting Started with the Semester

 The Roll Call Attendance tool allows you to easily mark students present, absent, or late for each class meeting, which can be used to mean fully participating, partially participating, or not participating.
 If you do this, you will need to keep track of alternative participation for students who are not present at the synchronous class session and add their status into the Roll Call tool.

 For instructions on setting up and using the Roll Call Attendance tool, see the Canvas guide “What is the Roll Call Attendance Tool?”
 Please especially note the View Gradebook Scores section, as that can generate questions from students.

 For more help, see Tips for using the Canvas Attendance tool in the IU Knowledge Base

-Tracking attendance outside of Canvas
+Tracking outside of Canvas